 If you need to install wxPython on Raspbian Buster for a project, the installation of that module can be a little bit tricky.
 It needs to be compiled for Raspbian from source files to have something working nicely.

-Here you can find step by step explaination how to do it.
+Here you can find step by step explanation of how to do it.

 - Raspberry Pi